5 Common Causes of Ear Pain: A Self-Help Guide

 While ear pain can certainly be worrying, it doesn’t necessarily mean you have an infection.
 Even the slightest change in air pressure or the change in seasons can cause some people to experience a dull, sharp, or burning sensation in one or both ears.
 For help determining what’s causing your ear pain and if you need to see a physician, continue reading below.

-To properly treat an earache, you must determine what’s causing the pain.
+To properly treat an earache, you must learn about typical ear pain reason to determine what’s causing the pain.
 Below are the five most common causes of ear pain and remedies for each cause.

 Congestion Caused by Allergies